 Completion requirements include 24 credits, successful completion of written comprehensive exams in methods and a substantive area, and successful defense of an independent dissertation.

-Admission requirements: Master's degree and/or relevant work experience preferred
+Admission requirements: Bachelor's degree required; relevant work experience preferred

 GRE General: Required